 Winogradsky began work in France at an age when most people think they ought to have retired.
 He concerned himself with the science of microbial ecology, which he founded.
 His research looked holistically at the interactions of microbes with their natural environment, increasing our knowledge of the nitrogen cycle and the sulfur cycle.

 He also researched iron bacteria, nitrogen fixation by Azotobacter, and cellulose-decomposing bacteria.

 Personal Life and The End

-Although he had abandoned his efforts to become a serious musician in his twenties, Winogradsky loved to relax playing the piano.
+Although in his twenties he had abandoned his efforts to become a serious musician, Winogradsky loved to relax playing the piano.